-But even if you don’t plan to file your 2016 tax return by April 18th you should prepare now to avoid paying interest and to leverage some potential benefits.
+But even if you don’t plan to file your tax return by April 15th you should prepare now to avoid paying interest and to leverage some potential benefits.
+(If this is your first tax season as expat, you might also want to check our 11 Expat Tax Tips Before Moving Abroad.

-5 easy tips for getting ready for tax season
+5 easy tips to get ready for expat tax season

 1. Gather all tax documents